zaraharmon/zaraharmon.github.io/_pages/TalksPresentations.md

 The contribution of top-down and preceding-context cues to language production.
 (March 7<sup>th</sup>, 2022).
 Department of Hearing and Speech Sciences Seminar, University of Maryland.

-The trade-off between preceding-context and top-down cues in language use.
+Going down the right path: The trade-off between preceding-context and top-down cues in language use.
 (February 3<sup>rd</sup>, 2022).
 Department of Linguistics, University of California, Santa Barbara.

 Understanding automaticity in language.
 (November 17<sup>th</sup>, 2021).
 Computational Linguistics and Information Processing (CLIP) Colloquium, Institute for Advanced Computer Studies, University of Maryland.